robertlees/N-Gomoku-in-Haskell/README.md

 Source acknowledgement
 Server.hs referenced to the recursive structure of https://gist.github.com/kreed131/1100325 , as well as the line for packing bytestrings and sending.
 The socket binding and listening, game-specific data receiving and validity checking are all written by ourselves.
-Client.hs referenced to https://gist.github.com/kreed131/1100407, in terms of socket connection initiation and bytestring sending, we wrote the game-specific chess sending and receiving functions ourselves, and changed the structure from recursive to single-time invoke determined by the player functions.
+Client.hs referenced to https://gist.github.com/kreed131/1100407, in terms of socket connection initiation and bytestring sending, we wrote chess sending and receiving functions ourselves for our specific data format, and changed the structure from recursive to single-time invoke determined by the player functions.